liu-junming/liu-junming.github.io/_pages/includes/educations.md

-# 🎓 Educations
+# Educations

-- *2022.09 - now*, Master, Zhejiang University, Hangzhou.
+### Zhejiang University (2022.09 - present)
+Master of Engineering in Electronic and Information Engineering

-- *2018.09 - 2022.06*, Undergraduate, University of Science and Technology Beijing, Beijing.
+### University of Science and Technology Beijing (2018.09 - 2022.06)
+Bachelor of Engineering in Automation